 - Provide evidence of any financial changes in your family life since application – (change in income, another child in college, medical expenses, etc.)

-4. Compare colleges based on out-of-pocket costs NOT sticker price.
+4. Compare colleges based on net price or out-of-pocket costs, NOT sticker price.

 5. See if you are eligible for The American Opportunity Tax Credit.

 The American Opportunity Tax Credit is a $2500 per year tax credit for taxpayers that have paid $10,000 or more to a college.
 There are income limits for this credit: households with over $160,000 in adjusted gross income will not qualify.